YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 UTF16ENDIAN, The device previously set UTF-16 endianness to cccc and cannot change to eeee

-Run Time Error: GT.M does not permit changing endian ordering on an OPEN device.
+Run Time Error: YottaDB does not permit changing endian ordering on an OPEN device.

 Action: Check for a logic error and for appropriate device set up on the OPEN command.
 If the input has changed its characteristic, CLOSE and re-OPEN the device.